datanglibai/splc/README.md

 ## Issues to be considered/discussed
-Data/color calulation and load seems only related to fragments state
+Data/color calulation and load seems only related to fragments state whether the command action of manage fragments is required or not?
 ### Cache
  Runs/Relogs Data.
  borehole data is not required to load again, to keep workflow clean, consider use cache of channel compose service or data service.